Lisp-Stat/documentation/content/en/docs/Getting started/_index.md

 Lisp-Stat reference manuals are generated with the [declt](https://github.com/didierverna/declt) system.
 This produces high quality PDFs, markdown (soon), HTML and Info output.
-The manuals are available in HTML in the [reference](/docs/reference) section of this website; PDF and Info files can be download from the individual systems `docs/` directory.
+The manuals are available in HTML, <!-- in the [reference](/docs/reference) section of this website;--> PDF and Info files that can be download from the individual systems `docs/` directory.

 You can install the info manuals into the emacs help system and this allows searching and browsing from within the editing environment.
 To